curry-packages/icurry/README.md

        > icurry Prog

+   This will generate the file `Prog.icy` in the directory where the Curry system stores intermediate files, e.g., `.curry/pakcs-3.2.0`.
-   This will generate the file `.curry/Prog.icy`, i.e., the suffix `icy` is used for generated ICurry programs.
-If the program is located in a non-local directory, the generated file is placed relative to the directory of the source program.
+   Hence, the suffix `icy` is used for generated ICurry programs.
+   If the program is located in a non-local directory, i.e., `Prog` is not a module name but prefixed by a directory `DIR`, this command switches to the directory `DIR` so that the generated file is placed in the intermediate files in directory `DIR`.

    In order to see a human-readable presentation of the generated program, use option `-v`, i.e.,